-- Pour the marinade in a ziplock back or container.
+- Pour the marinade into a ziplock back or container.
 Mix well.

-- Marinate for atleast 2 hours or overnight.
+- Marinate for at least 2 hours or up to overnight.

-- On a large frying pan or cooking pot, melt the butter on very high heat.
+- On a skillet or deep skillet, melt the butter on a very high heat.

 Note: This is also super delicious with a drizzle of lemon. 😉